kiranpl/DVLATest/README.md

 Note:

 1. FileService is a Restful service bean based on Spring framework and can be started as a Java standalone service
 2. DVLA-Test can also be started as a standalone application
+3. The location data folder is currently configured as C:\\Temp\\data in application.properties file in FileService project So please copy the data folder under C:\\Temp before executing the test